hylo-lang/Swifty-LLVM/README.md

    use Xcode's UI to build and test.

 ## Building with Swift Package Manager

-**Note:** SPM builds are not supported on Windows at least until Swift 6.0 is released.

 First, you need to create a `pkgconfig` file specific to your installation and make it visible to your build tools.
 We use a `bash`